 Hissing Sound from an Older Unit

 A hissing sound coming from an older unit can signal a refrigerant leak.
 Contact a professional immediately to fix the leak.
-Because refrigerant can be toxic, do not attempt to address this issue without a professional.
+Because refrigerants can be toxic, do not attempt to address this issue without a professional.

 Warm Air Coming from an Older Unit

 Warm air flowing from the vents could indicate a compressor problem.
-While compressors can be replaced, depending on the age of the unit, homeowners might find it more cost effective to install a new condenser or system.
-When older homes have older air conditioning units, it can be a smart idea to buy more energy efficient units.
+While compressors can be replaced, depending on the age of the unit, homeowners might find it more cost-effective to install a new condenser or system.
+When older homes have older air conditioning units, it can be a smart idea to buy more energy-efficient units.
 This can help homeowners to save money over time.

 Older homes often lack necessary insulation and ventilation, which can contribute to indoor humidity levels.
-If homeowners make insulation and ventilation upgrades, but still notice above-average humidity, they might need a professional to take a closer look.
+If homeowners make insulation and ventilation upgrades but still notice above-average humidity, they might need a professional to take a closer look.
 Additionally, homeowners can check the condensate drain to make sure it isn’t clogged and is draining properly.